bustoutsolutions/siesta/README.md

 let MyAPI = Service(base: "https://api.example.com")
 ```

-Now register your view controller — or view, or anything you like — to receive notifications whenever the resource’s state changes:
+Now register your view controller — or view, or anything you like — to receive notifications whenever a particular resource’s state changes:

 ```swift
 override func viewDidLoad() {